atwillmore/DSC-261-Project/README.md

 # DSC-261-Project

+Our project focuses on addressing the challenge of distribution shifts in graph data, particularly in graph classification tasks.
+By leveraging invariant graph representations and causal inference techniques, we develop robust models capable of extrapolating across varying data distributions.
+This approach enhances generalization, improves explainability, and mitigates biases in graph neural networks.

 ## Setup

 Ensure your environment is set up to run Python (ideally 3.9+) and Jupyter Notebooks.
 For installation instructions, please see this page: https://jupyter.org/install.